Getting an Interview

-I applied through college or university and the process took 1+ week - interviewed at First Annapolis in November 2010.
+I applied through college or university.
+The process took 1+ week.
+I interviewed at First Annapolis (Linthicum, MD) in November 2010.

-I applied through college or university and the process took 3 weeks - interviewed at First Annapolis in January 2008.
+I applied through college or university.
+The process took 3 weeks.
+I interviewed at First Annapolis (Linthicum, MD) in January 2008.

 - How would you value a company funded solely by equity?
 1 Answer